borealbirds/GNM/docs/methods/index.md

 We used the bootstrap averaged predictions to calculate expected values under the null model [exp(initial intercept estimate of the BRT + offsets)] and the final BRT [estimate from all trees combined x exp(offset)].
 These initial and final predictions were used to calculate AUC (initial and final) to assess classification accuracy (counts treated as detection / non-detection) and pseudo R2 to quantify the proportion of variance explained (based on Poisson density based deviance relative to the null and saturated models).

-Validation results are part of the dowloadable [Excel file](https://borealbirds.github.io/api/v4/BAMv4-results-2020-02-20.xlsx).
+Validation results are part of the downloadable [Excel file](https://borealbirds.github.io/api/v4/BAMv4-results-2020-02-20.xlsx).

 ## Predictive mapping